sudara/pamplejuce/README.md

 ## How to setup the repo for YOUR project

+This is a template repo!
+Yeah, I didn't know GitHub had these either, but basically you can kickstart a new repo using this one as the base by clicking the "Use this template" button an the top of the page.

+After you have a copy, be sure to:

 1. [Download CMAKE](https://cmake.org/download/)

-2. Fork this repo and/or clone this repo locally

-3. Replace `Pamplejuce` with the name of your project in CMakeLists.txt
+2. Replace `Pamplejuce` with the name of your project in CMakeLists.txt

-4. Get the latest JUCE via `git submodule update --init`
+3. Get the latest JUCE via `git submodule update --init`.
+By default this will track JUCE's develop branch.

-5. Set the correct flags for your plugin under `juce_add_plugin`.
-Check out the API https://github.com/juce-framework/JUCE/blob/master/docs/CMake%20API.md
+4. Set the correct flags for your plugin under `juce_add_plugin`.
+Check out the API https://github.com/juce-framework/JUCE/blob/master/docs/CMake%20API.md and be sure to change things like `PLUGIN_CODE` and `PLUGIN_MANUFACTURER_CODE`

+## Conventions

+1. Your tests will be in "Tests"
+2. Your binary data target is called "Assets"

 ## Tips n' Tricks

-### You must always add new Source/Test files manually to CMakeLists.txt
+### Always manually add new Source/Test files to CMakeLists.txt

 One might think that in 2020, files added to your Sources directory would automatically added to a target.